acmdas/das_fieldstones/consultingsmiths-2019-04-13 .md

 ## Its Nature is to Live
 Thu, 30 Nov 2017 14:04:31

 "I think we have misunderstood the promise of Christ of the survival of the Church.
-You can&rdquo;t kill something whose nature it is to live.
+You can&rsquo;t kill something whose nature it is to live.
 The Faith is like life itself; life is designed to live.
-It might not make it in this or that particular place, and it may go through periods of such reduction that we would hardly recognise it, but it can&rdquo;t be killed.
+It might not make it in this or that particular place, and it may go through periods of such reduction that we would hardly recognise it, but it can&rsquo;t be killed.
 Volcanoes make ash that enrich the soil; ice ages spread spores and seeds around the world.
 Life lives.
 The Faith is something even stronger."&mdash;<a href="http://whatisupwiththesynod.com/index.php/2017/11/30/you-cant-kill-something-whose-nature-it-is-to-live/" rel="noopener" target="_blank">Hilary White</a>

 ## As the Pervnado Turns
 Thu, 30 Nov 2017 22:40:48

-"Maybe Trump&rdquo;s voters aren&rdquo;t angry enough yet.
-It&rdquo;s not just a large number of women our elites have raped and victimized, it&rdquo;s our entire country.
+"Maybe Trump&rsquo;s voters aren&rsquo;t angry enough yet.
+It&rsquo;s not just a large number of women our elites have raped and victimized, it&rsquo;s our entire country.
 Our infrastructure is crumbling, our debt is astronomical, our universities increasingly resemble insane asylums, our largest inner cities are free-fire zones terrorized by a permanent criminal underclass.
-And what&rdquo;s the elite response?
+And what&rsquo;s the elite response?
 Oh, look, a squirrel&mdash;where the squirrel of the week is carbon emissions, or transgender rights, or railing at &ldquo;white privilege&rdquo;, or whatever other form of virtue signaling might serve to hide the fact that, oh, look, <em>they put remote-controlled locks on their rape dungeons</em>."&mdash;<a href="http://esr.ibiblio.org/?p=7767" rel="noopener" target="_blank">Eric Raymond</a>
 By all means, read the whole thing.

 ## Lossy Press